 Problem Statement 1 (Prioritized): There are still several areas below a 50% Approaches Grade Level Pass Rate in our EB populations.
 Also in our white population we failed to meet our Target for the meets category in both Reading and Math.
-This is an ongoing concern that will be measured in the 2024 school year.
+This is an ongoing concern that will be measured in the 2025 school year.
 Root Cause: Our EB population accounts for approximately 30% of our population and our teachers are still not proficient in sheltered instruction strategies and many of the teachers have only had partial training in sheltered instruction.

 Problem Statement 2 (Prioritized): There are still several areas below a 50% Approaches Grade Level Pass Rate in our Identified populations.
-This is an ongoing concern that will be measured in the 2024 school year.
-Root Cause: Due to a lack of cohesive vision of data driven instruction, students did not receive the best opportunities afforded them.
+This is an ongoing concern that will be measured in the 2025 school year.
+Root Cause: A lack of cohesive vision and consistent implementation of data-driven instruction has resulted in missed opportunities for these students to achieve their full potential.